chesmith/iptimeclock/README.md

 /boot/install.sh
 ```

+(Ensure the install.sh file is used as-is from GitHub or ensure it uses LF only, not CRLF which is common if modified and saved in Windows.)

 Should you want to manually perform any of the steps, see the [Installation Instructions](INSTALLATION.md).

 ## Long Term Maintenance